geeksforsocialchange/gfsc-v3/content/homepage/venn.md

 ---
 title: The people we work with
 circle1name: Community groups
-circle1description: We help them communicate their ideas and work better together by researching and designing technology that works for everyone.
+circle1description: We research and design technology with community groups to help them communicate their goals and work better together.
 circle2name: Researchers & academics
-circle2description: We help them understand how to effectively use technology and engage communities in the research process.
+circle2description: We work with academics to engage communities in the research process and to produce effective technological solutions.
 circle3name: Digital agencies
-circle3description: We help them create impactful tech interventions by conducting co-research with community groups.
+circle3description: We develop genuinely impactful tech interventions by conducting research with community groups.
 ---